15 Melvin Brewer

 June 28, 1919

-Charles Melvin Brewer — a New Albany Bulldog, University of Kentucky Wildcat and part of the Greatest Generation as a second lieutenant in the U.S. Army during World War II — traveled the long way in his 25 years.
+Melvin Brewer was born Melvin Charles Brewer on June 28, 1919, in New Albany, Indiana, to Calvin Brewer and Olive Myrtle Shoemaker Brewer.
+He was a New Albany Bulldog, University of Kentucky Wildcat and part of the Greatest Generation as a second lieutenant in the U.S. Army during World War II.

 A starter as a junior, Brewer was named team captain in 1937-38.
 Perhaps his biggest moment as a high school player — besides the sectional titles — came in January of 1938 when the Bulldogs played archrival Jeffersonville in the Red Devils’ new Jeffersonville Fieldhouse.
 It was Brewer who led the way in rebounds as the Bulldogs notched a hard-fought 21-19 win.